parinfer/parinfer.js/resources/public/content.md

 </div>

 Notice that the code on the left encodes all structural information while eliminating piles of parentheses.
-This is essentially how _Parinfer_ sees your code.
+This is essentially how Indent Mode sees your code.
 It _infers_ the rest.

 There are more steps performed that you can [read about in detail][formatter-details], but